NREL/TITANIC/README.md

 Scripts can be compiled and run from a Windows command line using the MATLAB MCR.

 #Documentation
 You're reading it.
-See also comments in the code
+See also comments in the code.

 #Reporting issues and errors
 Please use the issue-tracker at https://github.com/NREL/TITANIC/issues to report issues.